ibm-rtvs/Examples/calculator/README.md

 ![Calculator](calculator.png "The calculator app")

 - A RIT project which contains
+    - A data-driven test, fed by rows in a CSV file.
+    - A series of basic test calculator tests, one per calculator operation.
 	- A test suite which exercises basic calculator operations of the web service.
 	- Monitor definitions for all of the calculator operations.
 	- A stub which simulates all of the operations of the calculator web service.